The 2K22 Tunguska

 aircraft, and to protect airfields and other critical strategic

-facilities from guided weapon attack.
-Development was launched in 1990,
+or industrial facilities from massed guided weapon attack.
+Development

 the intent being an adaptation of the PVO-SV system for carriage on a